tadevelopment/Cpp2KL/README.md

 We depend on the output of Doxygen and a valid setup of Fabric Engine.
 Before running the project the environment from Fabric should loaded using prompt.bat

+The script also requires jsonmerge to be installed.
+"pip install jsonmerge"

 SUPPORTED OS:

 This project has beeen used on Windows & Linux/